exasol/public-knowledgebase/Environment-Management/exastorage-logical-view.md

 # EXAStorage Logical View
-This article presents an overview of EXAStorage, which consists of the following:
+This article shows an overview of EXAStorage, which consists of the following:

 #### Volumes